effinggames/lc-auto-withdraw/README.md

 # lc-auto-withdrawal
-Lending Club auto withdrawal script.
+Lending Club auto withdrawal script using selenium + chrome.

 Useful for withdrawing your available balance frequently to wind down your account.

-Intended to be setup with a cronjob or Heroku's scheduler.
+Intended to be setup with on a cronjob.

 ### Usage: